mhearne-usgs/rtransfer/README.md

     rget mysystem /home/service/file1.txt /home/service/file2.txt

-    Copying files from service account to remote user (you will be prompted for sudo password on igskaecgvmdvlsp)
+    Copying files from service account to remote user (you will be prompted for sudo password on mysystem)

     [sudo] password for user:
     Copying remote files from your home directory on mysystem to local directory.